Years ago, the first three hours of my weekdays were MINE for my morning ritual.

 Taking that view, you might see how rituals and routines can morph into the other.
 For example, when I first started weight lifting, it was as part of a routine imposed by my swim coach for faster times.
 But later, the pursuit became something more.

-Who knew that when I snickered about the trend of people “pumping iron for Jesus,” that I’d one day do squats and bicep curls as part of a spiritual practice.
+Who knew that when I got amused about people “pumping iron for Jesus,” that I’d one day do squats and bicep curls as part of a spiritual practice.
 I won’t pretend that I didn’t love the buns of steel I gained from it, but the real reward from my ritual was that life flowed easier.

 I started to feel centered for longer periods of the day.